Gilberto Duavit Jr.: GMA Network presidency (2010–present)

 In August 2015, San Miguel Corporation CEO Ramon S. Ang alleged that GMA executives embezzled his corporation's ₱1 billion down payment for its acquisition of 34 percent of the network's stakes that failed.
 While Ang filed charges against Gozon and several other GMA executives for syndicated estafa, Duavit was excluded from the charges as he pledged to return his portion of the ₱1 billion.

 In July 2016, Duavit's father, Gilberto Duavit Sr., was elected to the board of directors of the GMA Network, serving alongside him.
 The senior Duavit served as member until his death in December 2018.

 In January 2019, it was reported that 88.4 percent of GMA's sales in 2018 were sourced from advertising.
 As such, GMA fell behind its main competitor in the media industry, ABS-CBN, which generated a total of ₱29.5 billion that year.
 ABS-CBN had extended its revenue model to other business segments that counterbalanced decreasing advertising revenues, resulting in a large percentage of ABS-CBN's revenue to be attributed to its involvement in the customer experience sector.
 GMA generated a total revenue of ₱11.1 billion, which was ₱11.4 billion behind ABS-CBN.
 In response, Duavit and other GMA executives partnered with Pangilinan's PLDT to shift to digital broadcasting.
 On January 9, GMA and PLDT executives signed a "technology, content, and distribution" agreement for PLDT to assist in the enhancement and innovation of the media network's digital transition.

 According to the general information sheet the GMA Network submitted to the Philippine Stock Exchange in 2019, Duavit owns 0.08 percent of the total 4,007,017 shares that the network listed.
 His shareholdings comprise 4,007,006 common stocks and 12 preferred stocks.
 The network listed 12.5 billion authorized capital stocks, which is divided into 5 billion common stocks with par value of ₱1 each and 7.5 billion preferred stocks with par value of ₱0.20 each.

 Under GMA Network Inc., Duavit also serves as the chairman of GMA Pictures and GMA Worldwide (the network's trans-Pacific broadcaster targeted for Overseas Filipinos); president and CEO of Scenarios Inc. (set production and design), Script2010 Inc. (events management), and RGMA Marketing and Productions Inc. (music production); and president of Citynet Inc. (television production) and MediaMerge Corporation.

 In July 2021, GMA Network launched GMA Ventures, which focuses on investing in startups, and named Duavit as the vice chairman of the firm.

+In December 2023, GMA chairman and CEO Felipe Gozon announced his retirement from the chief executive role and named Duavit as his successor.
+The leadership change, which took effect in January 2024, sees Gozon retain his role as the company's chairman and adviser.